LucasPerezEs/POO-resumen/Lecturas obligatorias/resumen.md

-# Resumen Lecturas obligatorias

-## Design Principles Behind Smalltalk
+# Design Principles Behind Smalltalk

 > **Uniform Metaphor**: *A language should be designed around a powerful metaphor that can be uniformly applied in all areas.*